Creating Personal Connections

 “The fundamental principle behind email marketing will never change.
 Send the right message, to the right person at the right time.
 No brand marketer sets out to send an unwanted email.
 The difficulty is; to know what the right message is, for whom and when.”Tim Watson, Zettasphere

 If email is your target market’s preferred contact method:

-Create authentic personalized content.
+- Create authentic personalized marketing content.
 They don’t want content that’s meant for everyone – they want content that is structured to their needs and past purchases.
-Think of dynamic content, behaviour based segmentation & utilization of AI.
+Think of dynamic content, behaviour-based segmentation & utilization of AI.

 6. Phone (or video) Calls